 Minimally invasive surgery (MIS): Minimally invasive procedures use small incisions and tiny surgical tools.
 When we use minimally invasive techniques, patients benefit from quicker recovery times, less scarring and less pain.
 Our head and neck surgeons use MIS whenever appropriate and possible, including for children.

 Neurotology: A neurotologist specializes in conditions that affect the nerves between the brain and the ears.
-With 30-plus years of experience, our head and neck surgeons have achieved recognition as a neurotology Center of Excellence with the National Institutes of Health (NIH).
-We provide state-of-the-art care for neurotology disorders, such as tinnitus, balance disorders, Meniere’s disease or skull base tumors.
+With over 30 years of experience, our head and neck surgeons have allowed us to achieve recognition as a neurotology Center of Excellence with the National Institutes of Health (NIH).
+We provide state-of-the-art care for neurotology disorders, such as tinnitus, balance disorders, Meniere’s disease, or skull base tumors.

 Pediatric otolaryngology: Our head and neck surgeons provide comprehensive pediatric otolaryngology care in partnership with UCLA Mattel Children’s Hospital.
 We offer outpatient services in a child-friendly environment.
 When needed, we perform many procedures in our Ambulatory Surgery Center at Ronald Reagan UCLA Medical Center.